pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 862 Reactive and Kafka It's Good

+Today I learned more concepts about Reactive programming and Java with the all knowledge that I am learned think that can improve a lot of things in my current job, really it's another world.

 ##### Day 861 The Power of For Loop

 Today I was handled with a loop with more than 50k of data, the algorithm finished in BigO(n) I